Squirtleiscool/microgrow/wp-content/updraft/plugins-old/nextgen-gallery/readme.txt

 == Changelog ==

+= V3.9.3 - 04.20.2021
+* Changed: Updated uppy.js
+* Fixed:   Conflict with Avada builder
+* Fixed:   ACG fields cannot be toggled
+* Fixed:   Activation issues with NextGEN Starter

+= V3.9.2 - 04.07.2021
+* Fixed:   call_user_func() warning when rendering shortcodes in widgets (1168)
+* Fixed:   do_shortcode and legacy shortcodes (1170)
+* Fixed:   Incorrect use of wp_localize_script (1171)
+* Fixed:   Tooltips are illegible (1172)
+* Fixed:   PHP foreach warning (1173)

+= V3.9.1 - 03.29.2021 =
+* Fixed:   C_Dynamic_Stylesheet_Controller error
+* Fixed:   Galleries not displaying

+= V3.9.0 - 03.24.2021 =
+* Changed: Resource manager disabled by default
+* Changed: Remove ngg_load_frontend_logic filter
+* Fixed:   Refactored to resolve over 300 plugin & theme conflicts
+* Fixed:   Problem reported with taxonomy controller

+= V3.8.0 - 02.24.2021 =
+* NEW:     NGG featured image support for custom post types (1076)
+* Fixed:   Compatibility with Custom Post Type UI plugin (1076)
+* Fixed:   Compatibility with Advanced Custom Fields plugin (1150)
+* Fixed:   Compatibility with Photo Station plugin (855)
+* Fixed:   Compatibility with Stackable (981)

+= V3.7.0 - 02.17.2021 =
+* Fixed:   Added ellipsis to pagination to show pages skipped (1099) (1157)
+* Fixed:   Deleted images could still appear in 'random' image galleries (1129)
+* Fixed:   Galleries with only one page were causing pagination links to appear (1156)
+* Fixed:   Inability to change gallerypath on multisite networks (1150)
+* Fixed:   Overriding static resources (CSS & JS) through files in wp-content/ngg/ was not working (1144)

+= V3.6.0 - 02.10.2021 =
+* NEW:     Added new 'Bulk actions' option to remove EXIF Orientation from existing images (1137)
+* NEW:     Allow maximum_entity_limit display setting regardless of source (1146)
+* NEW:     Provide hooks to customize Uppy settings (1139)
+* NEW:     Recreated legacy templates as modern "views" (1127)
+* Fixed:   A compatibility warning with NextGEN Plus would appear when users had NextGEN Starter (1097)
+* Fixed:   Compatibility issue with Topscorer Theme (344171)
+* Fixed:   Compatibility with Custom Post Types UI (1076)
+* Fixed:   Compatibility with jQuery.mmenu (1140)
+* Fixed:   Disable marketing additions for users with NextGEN Starter enabled
+* Fixed:   Error responses from the server when uploading images failed were not specific (1121)
+* Fixed:   Image rotation not reliable (1137)
+* Fixed:   Imagebrowser pagination broke on images with UTF8 characters in their title (1135)
+* Fixed:   Shortcodes displaying albums did not appear in the order listed (1128)
+* Fixed:   Transient tracker was calling update_option() on every page (1074)

+= v3.5.0 - 12.17.2020 =
+* Changed: Deprecated legacy template functionality
+* Changed: Deprecated built-in custom style / CSS mechanism
+* Fixed:   Misc updates for PHP 8.0 compatibility

+= v3.4.7 - 11.25.2020 =
+* NEW:     Replaced plupload with a new uppy.js based uploader for faster uploading
+* Changed: Updated select2 and Gritter to the latest versions
+* Changed: Several changes have been made for future jQuery 3.5 compatibility
+* Fixed:   Gutenberg Block and Featured Image features on wordpress.com hosting

+= V3.3.20 - 10.13.2020 =
+* NEW:     PHP 5.6 is the minimum supported PHP version
+* NEW:     WordPress 5.2 is the minimum support PHP version
+* Fixed:   Block disappearing in Block Editor
+* Fixed:   Gutenberg block and featured image features were broken on wordpress.com hosting
+* Note:    NextGEN Gallery will soon be licensed under GPLv3.

+= V3.3.17.1 - 09.03.2020 =
+* Fixed:   Gutenberg block and featured image features were broken on wordpress.com hosting

+= V3.3.17 - 08.18.2020 =
+* Fixed:   Override Thumbnail Settings not configurable
+* Fixed:   Broken gallery displays in WP 5.5 with Classic Editor
+* Fixed:   HTML in Gallery & Image fields
+* Fixed:   Inability to save Gallery Settings or Other Options

+= V3.3.11 - 08.14.2020 =
+* Fixed:   Fancybox lightbox not working with WordPress 5.5
+* Fixed:   Inability to upload images or create galleries in WordPress 5.5
+* Fixed:   Cannot crop images from Manage Galleries page
+* Fixed:   Removed use of jquery.size() and jquery.browser
+* Fixed:   Fixed iterator_to_array() PHP warning

+= V3.3.10 - 08.12.2020 =
+* NEW:     Added filter 'ngg_recent_images_sort_by_column' to control how recent images are sorted
+* Fixed:   Assigning a thumbnail to a custom post type page/post caused a fatal javsacript error
+* Fixed:   NextGEN would previously be completely unusable should it even once determine that it doesn't have the necessary roles it needs
+* Fixed:   Several SimpleLightbox issues caused by a recent version upgrade
+* Changed: Admin user interface modifications
+* Changed: Misc code improvements to take advantage of PHP 5.3+ features
+* Changed: Removed NGG_FIX_JQUERY constant

+= V3.3.6 - 06.24.2020 =
+* NEW:     Added a mechanism in Other Options > Misc to update page featured images assigned with NextGen version 1 that were broken by a WordPress 5.4 API change
+* NEW:     Added two filters (ngg_default_settings and ngg_default_global_settings) to allow control over default settings for new networks, sites and sub-sites
+* NEW:     Updated SimpleLightbox to the latest version.
+This fixes all gallery images appearing in the lightbox if more than one gallery was on the page.
+* Fixed:   Album routing was broken if the albums were named using a non-latin alphabet
+* Fixed:   Gallery path validation was broken on some IIS servers
+* Fixed:   NextGen was unable to serve AJAX requests on home.pl hosting
+* Fixed:   Removed the unused simple_html_dom module which was causing errors with PHP 7.3

+= V3.3.5 - 04.09.2020 =
+* Fixed:   Broken dynamic images

+= V3.3.2 - 04.07.2020 =
+* Fixed:   Gallery paths were calculated incorrectly on wordpress.com hosting
+* Fixed:   Insert Gallery Window could not edit an existing displayed gallery with a legacy template without breaking the displayed gallery
+* Fixed:   Manage Albums page could generate lengthy PHP warnings if galleries or other albums did not have a preview image assigned
+* Fixed:   NextGen was forcing the 'screen_options_show_screen' filter to always be true
+* Fixed:   Plugin would not load and would throw an error due to C_Component_Registry not being found
+* Fixed:   Removed last traces of javascript that were in display type templates

+= V3.3.0 - 03.10.2020 =
+* NEW:     Added feature on Manage Galleries page to search gallery names
+* NEW:     Added filter 'ngg_disable_shortcodes_in_request_api' to disable rendering of NextGen shortcodes in REST
+* NEW:     Added option to automatically watermark images during upload
+* Changed: Minimum PHP version supported is now 5.4
+* Changed: Pope framework now included via Composer
+* Changed: Removed use of 'contextual_help' filter which is deprecated
+* Changed: Renamed nggallery.po to nggallery.pot for better compatibility with Loco Translate
+* Fixed:   Compatibility with Divi Booster
+* Fixed:   Copying images to another gallery caused a PHP warning
+* Fixed:   Featured Image feature was not working
+* Fixed:   Fixed PHP warning sometimes displayed with album breadcrumbs
+* Fixed:   Fixed PHP warning when displaying certain albums
+* Fixed:   No notification was given when moving or copying images on Manage Gallery
+* Fixed:   PHP warning would be displayed when MediaRSS feature was enabled
+* Fixed:   SimpleLightbox would not use image alttext attribute for titles
+* Fixed:   Uploading zip files containing images with uppercase file extensions would fail to extract any images
+* Fixed:   Uploading images with invalid EXIF would reject the image entirely

 = V3.2.23 - 12.02.2019 =
 * NEW:     There is a new setting under Other Options > Misc to disable enqueueing FontAwesome entirely